dojo/docs/dojo/store/Observable.rst

 * The insertedInto parameter indicates the index in the result array where the object should be now.
 If the value is -1, then the object is a removal from this result set (due to an object being deleted, or changed such that it is not a part of the result set).
 If the store does not have a queryEngine, it may not be possible to determine the index of a newly created object, and the index will default to the store's defaultIndex property or 0 if the property is not present.

 The observe() method returns an object with a cancel() method that can be called to stop observing the given result set.

+The second argument (includeObjectUpdates) to observe indicates whether or not to include updates to objects that don't affect the inclusion or order of the changed object.
+If this is not set to true, object updates that don't result in addition, removal, or change in order won't trigger the listener.

 Examples
 ========